Skip to main content

 • Aim for 0.3-0.5 year bio age spread between teams for best balance.

-• Reassess every 8-12 weeks as athletes progress through maturation.
+• Reassess every 8-12 weeks as athletes progress through maturation and update their measurements.

 Ready to create your first bio-banded session?